digitoimistodude/air-reactions/README.md

   ### Allow only registered users to react

-  By default, reactions will be saved to user meta to allow users to react once per post.
-If this is set to `false`, use localstorage and [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) to set browser fingerprints to reaction events and save the reactions to the posts only.
+  If this is set to `true`, only logged in users can react.
+On default mode where everyone can react, use localstorage and [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) to set browser fingerprints to reaction events and save the reactions to the posts only.
+If limited to logged in users only, reactions will be saved to user meta to allow users to react once per post.

-  Default: `true`
+  Default: `false`

   ```
   add_filter( 'air_reactions_require_login', function( (bool) $require_login ) {